rramsisa/VITA/node-server/README.md

 <b>To Do:</b>

 1. Update Schema to accomodate paired devices as well as the inventory items (Finished)
-2. Make change password api endpoint (POST)
+2. Make change password api endpoint (POST) (finished)
 3. Basic POST API call to receive bar code from Raspi.
 No association with accounts needed right now.
-4. Make pair/unpair scanner endpoints
+4. Make pair/unpair scanner endpoints (finished)